 Q: There are some points in the year where it is so hot it is hard for some students to focus and learn because either the teacher has no fans in their room, the room is so humid they cannot breathe, or it is just plain hot in the room.
 Is there a possibility the school could get air conditioning, or buy fans for the rooms that don’t have any fans?
 I want my fellow peers to be able to learn as much as possible, especially when it counts the most. -Student-

-A: I am able to respond to the question.
+A: I am able to respond.

-Thanks for the question.
+Thanks for the question and suggestion.